 These passages and others describe a messenger of God who is both distinct from him and divine.

 God tests Abraham's faith by asking him to sacrifice his only son Isaac.
-The angel of the Lord appears just before Isaac is to be killed.
+The Lord appears just before Isaac is to be killed (Genesis 22).
 Because he passed this extreme test of his faith, Abraham is told he will be blessed in several ways (verses 16-18).
 Verse 12 of Genesis 22 strongly implies the divine nature of the Being who spoke to Abraham as well as verses 15 to 18.

 Moses and the burning bush